 When I read the back cover and the book’s description I was immediately intrigued.
 Just like many others before me, I had asked myself questions about the South, especially after having seen Naples and Palermo.
 As I have roots in southern Italy, I am Neapolitan on one side and Apulian on the other, I felt that I was owed some answers.

-Ilaria Marra with his father
+Ilaria Marra with his father and her husband |

 The book had a peculiarly sarcastic tone.
 Trying to capture this was a real bet.
 Translating words is much easier than translating an emotion.